GATB/bcalm/README.md

     ls -1 *.fastq > list_reads
     ./bcalm -in list_reads [..]

+# Output

+BCALM 2 output the set of unitigs of the de Bruijn graph.
+A unitig is a non-branching path.
+Also, in the output, the mean k-mer abundance of each unitig is reported in the MA field of the FASTA header.

 # Reverse-complements

 BCALM 2 converts all k-mers into their canonical representation with respect to reverse-complements.